Skip to content

 Keep Going!

-Remember, becoming a confident programmer takes time and practice.
+Becoming a confident programmer takes time and practice.
 Celebrate your progress and don’t be afraid of mistakes—they are stepping stones to success.
-Keep working on python functions exercises, explore new challenges, and enjoy the journey.
+Keep working on Python function exercises, explore new challenges, and enjoy the journey.
 You’re on your way to mastering Python and opening doors to exciting programming opportunities!

 Quiz Answer Key